-Add some chicken broth to your pan when cooking vegetables.
-Cooking vegetables in chicken broth is a low-fat, flavorful option.
+When cooking vegetables, try cooking them in chicken broth.
+Chicken broth is great for preventing sticking of vegetables and incorporating some great flavor with them.
 Chicken broth can be found at any grocery store, and is very low priced.